4 dead, 40,000 flee homes as floods hit Malaysia - KESQ

 “Remember: Your lives are more valuable than your belongings,” she added.

+Amira said the country needed urgently to address its flooding problems, saying it could not afford to go through so many disasters “in such a short period of time.”

-Pot Phoon Hua, a 61-year-old worker at a local biscuit and coffee factory in the town of Batu Pahat, told CNN that rain was still continuing.
-He expressed fears and concerns about several friends and relatives who were missing and said that the aftermath of the flood would be devastating.
+Pot Phoon Hua, a 61-year-old worker at a local biscuit and coffee factory in the town of Batu Pahat, told CNN that rain was still falling.
+He expressed concerns about several friends and relatives who were missing and said that the aftermath of the flood would be devastating.
 “We are helpless,” Pot said.

 “Everyone is pitching in but the force of the weather is too great.
 There is only so much we can do.
 The government can deploy many teams and workers to help but at the end of the day, Malaysians are just at the mercy of nature.”